argotorg/solidity-website/src/posts/2025-12-18-lost-storage-array-write-on-slot-overflow-bug.md

     - Cleanup (i.e., filling the area with zeros).
     - Copying content into another array.

-The cleanup operation can be triggered by deletion, partial assignment, or element removal (see the Background section for details).

 Since Solidity does not allow storage layouts whose static portion would overlap the storage boundary, such an array has to be intentionally created in a way that bypasses the check:
 - Through the manipulation of the start slot of a static storage array using inline assembly.
-- Through a declaration of a dynamic storage array or mapping whose items are so large that the data area extends past the end of storage and contain a small static array that can be easily predicted to be placed exactly at the edge.
+- Through the declaration of a dynamic storage array or mapping whose items are so large that the data area extends past the end of storage and contain a small static array that can be easily predicted to be placed exactly at the edge.

 The bug affects cleanup operations in both the IR and evmasm pipelines, as well as copy operations in the evmasm pipeline.
 The bug is independent of the use of the optimizer.